Skip to content

 calendar str

 CF calendar type.
 Defaults to "standard".
-Non-standard calendars require the cftime package.
+Non-standard calendars are decoded with cftime (a core dependency).

 'standard'